theborderland/membership/docs/frontpage.md

 ## The Sale

-### I'm a DJ and a fire spinner, can I get a volunteer ticket?

-There are no volunteers at the Borderland.
-Everyone buys a membership, even including everyone on the board!
-Everyone works together to make the event.
-Please re-read the Survival Guide *carefully*.

 ### I missed the lottery registration!

 Don't fret!
 Let your camp know and maybe someone has an invitation for you.
 You can also sign on to the SMEP waiting list.